Skip to content

 Hyperthyroidism

 Hyperthyroidism occurs when there is too much T3 and T4 in your system.
 Symptoms include sweating, unexpected weight loss, rapid or irregular heartbeat, and irritability, although seniors often don’t experience symptoms.
-Hyperthyroidism is much more dangerous and has to be caught and managed, because it can cause significant heart issues and even fatal.
+Hyperthyroidism is much more dangerous and has to be caught and managed because it can cause significant heart issues and even be fatal.
+In some cases, hyperthyroidism is caused by an autoimmune condition known as Graves’ Disease.

 Book an Appointment